CheshireCaat/BASRemote.NET/README.md

 # BASRemote.NET

-**BrowserAutomationStudioRemote (BASRemote)** - .NET library which allows you to remotely manage private scripts created with BAS.
+**BrowserAutomationStudioRemote (BASRemote)** - .NET library that allows you to remotely manage private scripts created using BAS.
+This uses a portable version of the engine to execute the script (FastExecuteScript).
+Interaction with the script is based on the same principles as the web interface (via the WebSocket connection).

 # How to install